pkaul/quality-status-page/README.md

 # Quality Status Page

-Library for building HTML pages for rendering quality status from various sources:
+Library for building HTML pages that render status information, e.g. from Jenkins jobs.

-Simply add this library to your HTML page and add custom tags, e.g. for rendering a Jenkins job status.
+## Example

-## Example Usage
+Simply load this library into your HTML page and add custom tags like:

     <!doctype html>
     <html>